ArjanCodes/examples/more_code_smells/README.md

 By the way, Python has class methods and static methods.
 These are not the same thing!
 Both are bound to a class instead of two an object.
 However, a class method has access to the class state.
 So it can for example change the value of a class variable which is then applicable to all instances.
 A static method can't do that.
 It's simply part of a class because it makes sense.

+### Code smell #8 (BONUS): Not using a main function in a module

+If you don't use a main function, this means that any variables you declare under the `if __name__ == "__main__":` part are in the global scope of the module, which can lead to unexpected bugs, shadowing variables that you also use somewhere else, etc.

+Solution: put everything into a separate main function and directly under the `if...` part.

 ### Final thoughts

 It's good to know about these smells, but don't hesitate to use tools to help you.
-I use VS Code as my editor, and I'm using a combination of Pylint, Pylance and Black, which solves already a lot of issues for me.
+I use VS-Code as my editor, and I'm using a combination of Pylint, Pylance and Black, which solves already a lot of issues for me.
 Pylint is mainly useful for style issues.
 Pylance adds lots of features to VSCode such as better syntax highlighting, type checking and automatic imports.
 Finally, Black is a really nice autoformatter.
 I just set it to format my code whenever I save the file.
 It's opinionated so I don't have to think about it.

 Hope you enjoyed this example.
 Thanks for watching, take care and see you next time!